16 Foundation Models for Economic Text and Expectations

 \[ \tfrac{1}{\sqrt{2}} Q K^\top \approx \begin{pmatrix} 0.707 & 0 & 0.707 \\ 0 & 0.707 & 0.707 \\ 0.707 & 0.707 & 1.414 \end{pmatrix}. \]

-which are nonnegative and each row sums to one.
-The contextual output is
+which has nonnegative entries and rows summing to one.
+The contextual-embedding matrix is

 Show the code